Adaptive multilevel subset simulation with selective refinement: Complexity Analysis

 where $s=1$ if the estimators $\widehat P_j$, $j=1,\ldots,K$, are uncorrelated and $s=2$ if they are fully correlated.
 To simplify notation, the biased densities defined by $F_{j-1}^L$ instead of $F_{j-1}$ in \eqref{eq:cond_dens} are again denoted by $\pi_{j-1}$ suppressing the dependence on $L$.

 Let us now estimate the cost for the particular case where $\widehat P_j $ is chosen to be the MCMC estimator for $\Pr\big(F_j\mid F_{j-1}\big)$ described in Section~\ref{sec:MCMC} with $N_{j}$ samples.
-As it has been shown in \cite{AB01} the c.o.v.~can be computed as
+As it has been shown in \cite{AB01} the rRMSE can be computed as

 where $\phi_j$ is the autocorrelation factor of the Markov chain produced by Algorithm~\ref{alg:POP2}.
 We note that \eqref{eq:error_level1} crucially depends on the fact that the underlying Markov chain generated through the MCMC algorithm is ergodic.
 The ergodicity of the Markov chain can be obtained from Theorem~\ref{thm:ergodicity}.

 In the following complexity analysis, we assume that \eqref{eq:error_level1} is satisfied.
 Moreover, we assume an adaptive selection of the failure sets has been applied, e.g.~as described in \cite{AB01}, where the values of $y_j$ are chosen in the course of the algorithm, such that $\widehat P_j \approx p_0$, for all $j=1,\ldots,K$.
 It was shown in \cite{ZuBe12} that the best performance is achieved for values of the constant $p_0 \in [0.1,0.3]$.
 For simplicity, we assume (without loss of generality) that $\Pr(F_j\mid F_{j-1})=p_0$ for all $j=1,\ldots,K$.
+However, since the choice of $p_0$ is somewhat arbitrary, it could also be chosen level-dependent so that the condition $y_{j-1}-y_j\ge 2\gamma^L$ is satisfied on all subsets.

 \begin{theorem} Suppose that \begin{enumerate} \item Assumption~\ref{ass:error_estimate1} is satisfied for some $q \ge 0$ and $\gamma \in (0,1)$, \item the subsets are chosen such that $\Pr(F_j\mid F_{j-1}) = p_0 := P_L^{1/K}$, for all $j=1,\ldots,K-1$, and \item there exists a constant $\phi < \infty$ such that $\phi_j\le \phi$ {in \eqref{eq:error_level1}}, for all $j=1,\ldots,K$. \end{enumerate} Then, for any $\text{TOL}>0$ the maximum discretisation level $L$ and the numbers of samples $\{N_j\}$ can be chosen such that